Registration On the LiquidFiles Appliance Home Page.

 Requiring External Users to have Accounts

-On default, if you send Secure Messages to external users that doesn't have accounts on your LiquidFiles system, they will be sent a Temporary User account email that they can use for a period of time to authenticate themselves.
+On default, if you send Secure Messages to external users that doesn't have accounts on your LiquidFiles system, they will be sent a Secure Token or Temporary User Email that they can use to authenticate themselves.